-Being Proudly Canadian Company, Cyperᵀᴹ strives to comply with PIPEDA regulation in order to protect personal information in the course of our commercial activity.
+Cyperᵀᴹ is proud to be a Canadian Company.
+Cyperᵀᴹ strives to comply with PIPEDA regulations in order to protect personal information in the course of our commercial activity.

 Since 2017, we have been compliant with PIPEDA regulation.

 PIPEDA applies to private-sector organizations across Canada that collect, use or disclose personal information in the course of commercial activity.